Biography: Matthew Szösz

 In 2012, Szösz was selected by the Renwick Gallery of the Smithsonian Institution as one of the top young craft artists in America for the exhibition 40 under 40.

-During his 2014 Residency at The Studio, Szösz plans to investigate the intersection of glass, sound, and culture.
-Through the construction of glass instruments—“or at least sound-producing objects”—he will focus on creating sounds both pre-planned and discovered in the moment during the investigations.
+During his 2014 Residency at The Studio, Szösz investigated the intersection of glass, sound, and culture.
+Through the construction of glass instruments—“or at least sound-producing objects”—he focused on creating sounds both pre-planned and discovered in the moment during the investigations.